ilovepixelart/ts-patch-mongoose/README.md

   omit: ['__v', 'createdAt', 'updatedAt'],

   // Addition options for ts-match-mongoose plugin
+  // Everything bellow is optional and just shows you what you can do:

   // Code bellow is abstract example, you can use any other way to get user, reason, metadata
   // These three properties will be added to patch history document automatically and give you flexibility to track who, why and when made changes to your documents